jishnusankaran/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

-# Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
+NAME:S.Jishnupriyan

+REFERENCE NUMBER:23008936

+# Study of basic digital IC s and verification of truth tables for different logic gates realization

  AIM:

 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.

 Equipments Required:

 Hardware – PCs, Cyclone II , USB flasher
 Software – Quartus prime

-Theory
-Introduction
+Theory:

-Logic gates are the basic building blocks of any digital system.
+Introduction Logic gates are the basic building blocks of any digital system.
 Logic gates are electronic circuits having one or more than one input and only one output.
 The relationship between the input and the output is based on a certain logic.
 Based on this, logic gates are named as

 AND gate
 OR gate